MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Model implementation details

 \begin{enumerate}[rowan] \item Video Frame Encoder (ViT): Most YouTube videos are widescreen (16x9).
 We thus used a widescreen resolution for our video frame encoder.
 It takes in patches of size 16x16, and we used a layout of 12 patches (in height) by 20 patches (in width).
 This corresponds to \textbf{192x320}.
 Among other factors that are important are ensuring that TPUs do not execessively pad the sequence length \cite{zhai2021scaling}.
 The sequence length is 241 in this case, as there is a \clstoken~token, and it gets padded to 256.

-As we note in the main text, afterwards we apply attention pooling in a 2x2 grid (ignoring the \clstoken~token here), which gives us a $H/32$ by $W/32$ grid for the joint encoder (6 x 10).
+\emph{Attention pooling.} As we note in the main text, afterwards we apply attention pooling in a 2x2 grid (ignoring the \clstoken~token here).
+Similar to Transformer-style query,key,value attention \cite{vaswani2017attention}, the query is the average of the vectors in the 2x2 grid; the keys and values are learned projections of the vectors.
+This gives us a $H/32$ by $W/32$ grid for the joint encoder (6 x 10).

 \item Audio Encoder.
-Our model indepenedntly encodes each 1.6 second of audio.
+Our model independently encodes each 1.6 second of audio (a segment has three such `subsegments').
 We do this through spectrograms.
 Each window involves 1536 samples at a sample rate of 22500 Hz, and there are 588 samples `hops' between windows.
 We chose these hyperparameters largely around efficiency.
 We found that the Discrete Fourier Transform is fastest if the window size is close to a multiple of 2.
 We used a small number of mel spectrogram bins (64) because we found that at that threshold, we could reconstruct the original sequence at an acceptable level using the Griffin-Lim algorithm, \cite{griffin1984signal} which itself might be a \emph{lower bound} on quality as neural methods trained for this purpose have been shown to do better \cite{wang2017tacotron}.

 In our implementation, we compute the spectrogram for an entire video segment (5 seconds) at once; this is of size $64$ mel bins by 192 windows.
 During pretraining, we perform what is effectively a `random crop' over the spectrogram: we extract three sequential $64 x 60$ sub-spectrograms, for each audio subsegment.
 We constrain them to not overlap, which means that 12 (random) windows are held out.